Configuration Options

 • name: The defined name of the extension from the extensions.xml file.

-• supportsHotReload: Boolean value that defines whether the extension configuration can be hot-reloaded.
+• supportsHotReload: Boolean value that specifies whether the extension configuration is hot-reloadable.
 The extension must explicitly support hot-reload.

 The default setting is false.